cstrelioff/resumepy/README.md

 Python package for resumes: YAML input to HTML, PDF, or TEXT output.

-Notes
+notes
 -----

-* Tested on Ubuntu 14.04 using TeXLive 2013
+* Tested on Ubuntu 14.04 using Python 2.7 and 3.4 with TeXLive 2013

 install
 -------